Wariar/Extensions/README.md

 ```
 -----------------------------------------------
 > *Note*: *All the above mentioned functions takes an animation curve as  optional parameter.
 The curve gives more flexibility and control over how values interpolate.*

+# Development
+> This repo is under development.
+New extension methods and updates will be added soon.